What Courses are Funded by the Nurturing Skills Learner Fund?

 • Long-Term Societal Benefits – Contributes to a well-educated workforce, reduced social inequalities, and economic growth in the future.

-Step 2: Apply online on the relevant course page with Portobello Institute.
-Either BA (Ord) Early Childhood Care and Education or BA (Hons) Early Childhood Care and Education by using the 'Apply' button.
-This starts your application process with us.
+Step 2: Apply for your chosen course: BA (Ord) Early Childhood Care and Education or BA (Hons) Early Childhood Care and Education.

 Step 3: You'll hear from our team with more information and support.
-Pay a deposit to hold your place with us while your NSLF application processes.
+You will be asked to complete your application and pay a deposit to hold your place with us while your NSLF application processes.

-Step 7: Upon approval for entry onto Portobello Institute's course you will be registered on the degree programme pending NSLF funding approval.
+Step 6: Upon approval for entry onto Portobello Institute's course you will be registered on the degree pending NSLF funding approval and full deposit payment completion.
 If you are unsuccessful with your application to Portobello Institute or NSLF we can arrange a deposit refund or discuss payment options with you.

 Portobello Institute Graduate Success Stories